 Criteria for brain death include absence of cerebral blood flow, absence of brainstem reflexes, and flat electroencephalograph.
-The presence of Cheyne-Stokes respirations would indicate some brain function.
+The presence of Cheyne-Stokes respirations and the response to pain would indicate some brain function.

-DIF: Cognitive Level: Analysis REF: Table 3-2
+DIF: Cognitive Level: Remember/Knowledge REF: p.
+38